memfault/interrupt/_drafts/heartbeats.md

 [I][1598845592] Battery status: 67%, 3574 mV
 ```

-The device firmware generates these logs and writes them to a RAM buffer and
+The device firmware generates these logs, writes them to a RAM buffer and
-eventually flushed to persistent storage such as NOR flash in a circular buffer
+eventually flushes them to persistent storage such as NOR flash in a circular buffer
 fashion.
 Periodically, these logs are vacuumed up by the system and pushed (or
-pulled) to a central location,
+pulled) to a central location.

-Every so often, a single device's logs might be dug up by the engineer who has
-written a `pull-logs-from-s3.py` to track down a bug that a customer had
+Every so often, a single device's logs might be manually dug up by the engineer to track down a bug that a customer had
 reported.

 Logs are great for local debugging, but at scale, they are incredibly difficult
 to make sense of and provide useful data about an entire fleet of devices.
 You
 can build it yourself[^logging_pipeline] or use your web team's favorite logging
-aggregator, but both of those will cost many thousands of dollars in either
+aggregator.
+However, both of those approaches can become a significant cost in either
 engineering resources or SaaS bills respectively.

-Logging will also generate an enormous about of data, which will in turn use
+Logging will also generate an enormous amount of data, which will in turn use
 more CPU and power, require more storage, cause more flash wear, and use more
 bandwidth to send the data.